imu-dev/IMUDevStateSpaceModels.jl/README.md

 ## How to use

 The package introduces `LinearGaussianStateSpaceModel` (alias `LinGsnSSM`) to define a model.
 Individual and batched trajectories can be sampled with `rand` and `rand!`.
+Individual trajectories can be visualized with `trajectoryplot`.